Denmark in the Eurovision Song Contest 2006: Background

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its intentions to participate at the 2006 contest on 17 June 2005.
-DR has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+DR has selected all but one of its Eurovision entries through the national final Dansk Melodi Grand Prix.
 Along with its participation confirmation, the broadcaster announced that Dansk Melodi Grand Prix 2006 would be organised in order to select its entry for the 2006 contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2006

 Dansk Melodi Grand Prix 2006 was the 36th edition of Dansk Melodi Grand Prix, the music competition organised by DR to select its entries for the Eurovision Song Contest.
-The event was held on 11 February 2006 at the Gigantium in Aalborg, hosted by Adam Duvå Hall and Mads Vangsø with Græker-Kaj hosting segments from the green room.
+The event was held on 11 February 2006 at the Gigantium in Aalborg, hosted by Adam Duvå Hall and Mads Vangsø, with Græker-Kaj hosting segments from the green room.
 The show was televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.651 million viewers in Denmark.